AlexxNB/migy/README.md

 There are a couple of builtin adapters for most popular modules like `sqlite3`,`mysql`,`mysql2` and `pg`.
 But you can create your own adapter for any database module you want.

-Adapter is a function which returns object with methods which will be used my migy during migrations.
+Adapter is a function which returns object of methods - `up`,`down`,`init`,`list` and `get`.
+Every method is required and will be used by migy during migrations processes.

 ```js
 module.exports = async function(options){